McCoy Stadium: Stadium features

-A series of murals depicting notable former PawSox players was displayed in the stadium prior to the 1998 renovation, but was taken down since the new stadium configuration resulted in fans not passing them anymore.
-In 2004, after many fans asked what happened to them, funds were made available to restore and re-hang the old murals, as well as commission a few new ones of more recent players.
-Some six dozen paintings now adorn the entrance ramps throughout the stadium.
+A series of murals depicting notable former PawSox players was displayed in the stadium prior to the 1998 renovation, but was taken down after, as the new stadium configuration resulted in fans no longer passing by them.
+In 2004, after many fans asked what happened to the murals, funds were made available to restore and re-hang them, as well as commission a few new ones of more recent players.
+Some six dozen paintings then adorned the entrance ramps throughout the stadium.

-The left-field berm provides great views of the action, and affords families on a budget an inexpensive way to enjoy the ballpark.
-Above the berms are walkways, affording patrons 360° views of the ballpark.
-They are made especially for the handicapped from which to utilize and enjoy the game.
+The left-field berm provided clear views of the action, and allowed families on a budget an inexpensive way to enjoy the ballpark.
+Above the berms were walkways, affording patrons 360-degree views of the ballpark.
+They walkways made especially for the handicapped, from which they could enjoy the game.

-Renovations

-For many years, McCoy Stadium was not up to International League standards.
-The park had only 6,000 seats and was barely handicapped accessible.
-There were also a number of broken seats, and the facility was starting to show structural issues in the mid-1990s.
-For several years, the team's ownership was unsure of what to do, and it was even announced that the PawSox might be moved to Worcester, Massachusetts.